-For more information on the disclosures under NZ IFRS 13 and the risks mentioned above reference should be made to the financial statements of the GAT.
+More information on the disclosures under NZ IFRS 13 and the risks mentioned above is provided in the financial statements of the GAT.
 A copy of the financial statements of the GAT can be viewed on the National Provident Fund's website (www.npf.co.nz).

-The Board manages the other risks by determining a diversified Strategic Asset Allocation appropriate for the Scheme's liabilities.
+The Board manages the other risks by determining a diversified Strategic Asset Allocation Strategy appropriate for the Scheme's liabilities.
 In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.

-Based on the Scheme's asset allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 2.8 percent per annum.
+The long run investment return for the Scheme is estimated to be 3.1 percent per annum.
+This is based on the Scheme's Strategic Asset Allocation Strategy and the long term rate of return for each asset class (after investment management, custody fees, and tax), and after deducting a provision for the Scheme's operating expenses (after tax).

-If the long term rates of return for all of the asset classes increased by 10 percent this would increase the investment return from 2.8 percent to 3.2 percent per annum.
-Similarly, if the long term rates of return for the asset classes decreased by 10 percent, the investment return would decrease to 2.5 percent per annum.
-This would increase or decrease the profit by approximately \$84,000.
+If the long term rates of return for all of the asset classes in the Strategic Asset Allocation Strategy increased by 10 percent this would increase the investment return from 3.1 percent to 3.4 percent per annum.
+Similarly, if the long term rates of return for the asset classes in the Strategic Asset Allocation Strategy decreased by 10 percent, the investment return would decrease to 2.8 percent per annum.
+This would increase or decrease profit by approximately \$1.47 million.